Towards Cooperative Flight Control Using Visual-Attention: Setup and Methodology

 \section{Setup and Methodology}

 In this section, we introduce our air-guardian concept.
 Figure \ref{fig: front img} shows an overview of our method.
 The air guardian agent, $f_{G}$, is composed of a stack of convolutional layers with closed-form continuous-depth (CfC) recurrent networks.
-The agent is trained via proximal policy optimization (PPO) \cite{Schulman2017}, a model-free reinforcement learning algorithm in a fixed-wing arcade environment \cite{PaulTylkinTsun-HsuanWangTimSeydeKylePalkoRossAllen2022}.
-The reference model $f_{R}$ can resemble pilots with different levels of expertise.
+The agent is trained via behavior cloning with expert data in a fixed-wing arcade environment \cite{PaulTylkinTsun-HsuanWangTimSeydeKylePalkoRossAllen2022}.
+The authors selected the best flying episode from a few hours' traces of experts flying in simulations and real drones.
+The reference mode $f_{R}$ is trained with the data from a specific pilot which can resemble pilots with different levels of expertise.

-This imitates the scenario where the pilot suffers from cognitive overload and fails to pay attention to critical environmental information.
-The goal is to safely navigate the aircraft in a low-altitude canyon environment in the presence of waypoints to be collected and obstacles to be avoided via the cooperation of the guardian and the pilot agent.
+The goal is to safely navigate the aircraft in a low-altitude canyon environment in the presence of waypoints to be reached and obstacles to be avoided via the cooperation of the guardian and the pilot agent.
+The fixed-wing environment is to imitate the scenario where the pilot suffers from cognitive overload and fails to pay attention to critical environmental information.

-The cooperative layer computes the final output $u$ by combining the control input of the guardian network $u_{G}$ and the reference network input $u_{R}$.
-This is regulated by the difference between the reference attention map and the air-guardian attention map.
-The difference in reference attention maps can be either the amplitude difference between the two attention maps or the weighted-center distance of the two attention maps.
+The cooperative layer computes the final output $u$ by combining the control input of the guardian network $u_{G}$ and the human pilot input $u_{R}$.
+This is regulated by the difference between the human attention map and the air-guardian attention map which is the weighted-center distance of the two attention maps.
+The weighted center is defined as $d_{c} = \sum{w_{i} x}/\sum{w_{i}}$, where the $w_{i}$ is the weight of each pixel and $x$ is the position of each pixel.
 The air-guardian attention map and the reference agent's attention map are derived by the VisualBackProp algorithm \cite{Bojarski2016} from the networks $f_{G}$ and $f_{R}$.
+Specifically, $f_{R}$ was either the saliency map of a network trained to imitate human pilots or the measured eye gazing of human pilots.
 In the following, we describe each piece in detail.